jaxolv/brazilian-e-commerce/README.md

 ---

 ## If you get here:
 Thank you so much for your time and attention.
-I'm available if you want to contact me.
+I'm available in case of any feedback or clarifications.

 Here are other projects that I've worked on.
 Feel free to look: